ruff-drivers/ruff-v1-usb-storage-manager/README.md

 #### `attach([callback])`

-This method is defined by the framework of usb device manager (ruff-v1-usb-manager).
+This method is defined by the framework of usb device manager.

-It is invoked by usb to install the UVC driver used by camera driver.
+It is invoked by usb to install the storage driver.

 - **callback:** No argument other than a possible error is given to the completion callback.
 It is optional.

 #### `detach([callback])`

-This method is defined by the framework of usb device manager (ruff-v1-usb-manager).
+This method is defined by the framework of usb device manager.

-It is invoked by usb to uninstall the UVC driver used by camera driver.
+It is invoked by usb to uninstall the storage driver.

 - **callback:** No argument other than a possible error is given to the completion callback.
 It is optional.

 #### `createDevice(devPath)`

-This method is defined by the framework of usb device manager (ruff-v1-usb-manager).
+This method is defined by the framework of usb device manager.

 It is invoked by usb when one usb device is plugged into the system.

-If the `devPath` does not belong to usb cameras, this method returns `null`, otherwise returns the instance of camera.
+If the `devPath` does not belong to usb storages, this method returns `null`, otherwise returns the instance of storage.

 - **devPath:** The mounted path of usb device in the system.

+#### `cleanupDevice(device)`

+This method is defined by the framework of usb device manager.

+It is invoked by usb device manager and used to do some cleanup work when one usb device is unplugged from the system.

+- **device:** The device object which is unplugged from the system.

 ### Events

 #### `mount`

-The `mount` event informs that one usb camera is plugged into the system.
+The `mount` event informs that one usb storage is plugged into the system.

 #### `unmount`

-The `unmount` event informs that one usb camera is plugged from the system.
+The `unmount` event informs that one usb storage is plugged from the system.

 ## Storage API References